Starter homes are scarce, so Utah set a target to build more. Here's how it's going

 Giving first-time homebuyers a chance in Utah

-The lack of sweeping zoning change hasn't stopped one developer north of Salt Lake City from taking up the governor's challenge.
+The lack of sweeping zoning changes hasn't stopped one developer north of Salt Lake City from taking up the governor's challenge.

-Jed Nilson sits on the porch of a brand new house while construction trucks rumble by his latest project in Plain City.
+Jed Nilson sits on the porch of a brand-new house while construction trucks rumble by his latest project in Plain City.
 He heads Nilson Homes, founded by his dad in 1977.
-But he started out as a realtor 26 years ago when he was in college.
+But he started out as a real estate agent 26 years ago when he was in college.

 Today, Nilson finds it troubling that even couples who both have a college degree and careers can't afford to buy one.
 "That's not sustainable," he says.